4 Reasons Why Your Videos Should Have SDH Subtitles

-Regardless of your field of choice, every content creator shares one fundamental and universal goal, and that is to bring your craft across a wider audience.
+Regardless of your niche, every content creator shares one fundamental and universal goal: to bring your craft to a wider audience.
 For video creators, it is only vital to keep your viewers entertained and interested.
-But to make that happen, you as a creator must make sure that your message is properly conveyed and that they’re being understood by their market.
+But to make that happen, you as a creator must make sure that your message is properly conveyed and that it's being understood by your audience.
 One sure-fire way to do that is by adding subtitles or closed captions in your videos.

 Although frequently thought to be the same thing, subtitles and closed captions differ in objectives and content.
 Subtitles are intended for hearing viewers who do not understand the spoken language used in the video.
 Thus, it is only a translation of the spoken content into another language, excluding other audio elements.
-On the other hand, closed captions assume that the audience is hearing impaired.
+On the other hand, closed captions assume that the audience is deaf or hard of hearing people.
 This is why background noises such as slamming of doors or rustling of trees, speaker identification, and other non-speech elements are also transcribed and displayed on-screen.

 Now, there is another option that is quietly emerging and becoming more popular among video editors.
 Subtitles for the Deaf and Hard of Hearing, or simply SDH subtitles, is a combination of subtitles and closed captions.
-In a way, SDH subtitles are more of a subtitle as they can be different from the source language, and they appear similar to traditional subtitles which can be varied in size, style, and color.
-Also, both are placed on the center, lower bottom third of the screen.
-Meanwhile, SDH subtitles are also considered as closed captions as it also converts the non-verbal audio into textual formats.
+SDH subtitles can technically be classified as subtitles as as they can be different from the source language, and they appear similar to traditional subtitles which can vary in size, style, and color.
+Both are also placed on the center, lower bottom third of the screen.
+SDH subtitles can also be considered as closed captions as it also converts non-verbal audio into text.
 Hence, SDH is the most comprehensive, synchronized video transcription among the three.